targolauk/intern-decision-engine-backend-Targo-Lauk/README.md

 - personalCode: The customer's personal ID code.
 - loanAmount: The requested loan amount.
 - loanPeriod: The requested loan period.
+- country: The country where the request is coming from.

 **Request example:**